 Each partner will complete a series of online assessments designed by the Gottman Institute that will guide your therapist in the development of an individualized treatment plan for your relationship.
 Each partner will receive a personalized invitation via email to complete the assessments.
 They are scored automatically and the results are sent directly to me.

-The Fourth Visit:
+Fourth Visit: Review and Plan

 You will return as a couple for the fourth visit in which the information obtained during the first three sessions as well as from the online assessments will be reviewed.
 You will receive information about the strengths in your relationship and from each of you as individuals.
 You will also receive information on areas that can be improved and a plan for working towards that over time.